Moonpig/moonpig-technical-assessment/README.md

 ## Criteria

-We will assess your submission based on:
+We will assess your submission based on the issues you comment on, as well how your feedback is presented.

--

 ## How to Run